 - Perhaps you need several frontends that address different target groups?
 Or are you planning an individual appearance per country or sales region?
 This is where MultiSite support comes in, which is another option for B2B solutions from ICONPARC.

 We have been investing in data and software migration tools and transformation techniques for many years.
-This makes us not only very quick to update Staging and Live B2B e-Business systems, but also extremely robust.
+This makes us not only very quick to update test and live B2B e-Business systems, but also extremely robust.

-There are three system instances per customer project: development environment, Staging and Live System.
+There are three system instances per customer project: development-, test and live system.
 For each system instance, millions of data records are stored in a database.
 Each table of this database works with a unique key, a so-called object ID, which makes a data record uniquely identifiable.
 Object IDs usually represent consecutive numbers.

 However, the data records on the different system instances do not have the same numbers.
 In order to nevertheless transfer data records from one instance to another, we have introduced a virtual metamodel in which we classify in particular which column represents an identity column (independent of the object ID).
-Even if the object IDs are different for each system instance, we can migrate data by means of additional identity columns at the push of a button - for example from the development to the Staging system, or from Staging to Live.
+Even if the object IDs are different for each system instance, we can migrate data by means of additional identity columns at the push of a button - for example from the development to the test system, or from a test to a live system.